Reception Capacity: Definitions, Game Theory and Hardness: Introduction

-We consider the classical \emph{radio network} model.
+To model the notion of reception capacity, we consider the classical \emph{radio network} model.
 In this model there is a communication graph $G= (V, E)$, and each node in $V$ can act as either a transmitter or a receiver.
 In a given unit of time (we make the standard assumption of synchronous rounds), each node can either broadcast a message to all of its neighbors, or choose to not broadcast and thus act as a receiver.
-Interference is modeled by requiring that a single message arrives at each receiver, or else the messages interfere and cannot be decoded.
+Interference is modeled by requiring that a receiver can only receive one message in each round, or else the messages interfere and cannot be decoded.
 In other words, a vertex $i$ can successfully decode a message from a neighbor $j$ if and only if $i$ is not broadcasting (and so is acting as a receiver), $j$ is broadcasting, and no other neighbor of $i$ is broadcasting.
 If multiple neighbors of $i$ are broadcasting then their messages all interfere with each other at $i$, and so $i$ would not receive any message.

 In this model, the equivalent of the unicast notion of ``capacity'' used in recent work would be a maximum induced matching (or if there is a set of input demands, a maximum induced matching subject to being a subset of the demands).
 This is because, in the unicast setting, each node can only transmit to a single neighbor or receive a message from a single broadcasting neighbor.
-Therefore, maximizing the unicast capacity is equivalent to finding a set $S$ of broadcasters and a set $T$ of receivers such that the bipartite subgraph induced by $S$ and $T$ is a matching, and maximizing the size of this matching (i.e. maximizing $|S| = |T|$).
+Therefore, maximizing the unicast capacity is equivalent to finding a set $S$ of broadcasters and a set $T$ of receivers such that the bipartite subgraph induced by $S$ and $T$ is a matching, and maximizing the size of this matching.

-However, this may be significantly smaller than the number of nodes which can successfully hear a message, as the star example from the previous subsection shows.
-Therefore, we will instead adopt a different notion of capacity:
+However, this may be significantly smaller than the number of nodes which can successfully hear a message, as the star example shows.
+So we will instead adopt a different notion of capacity:

-\begin{definition} The \emph{reception capacity} of a wireless network $G = (V, E)$ is the maximum number of nodes which can simultaneously receive a message. \end{definition}
+\begin{definition} The \emph{reception capacity} of a wireless network is the maximum number of nodes which can simultaneously successfully receive a message. \end{definition}

 We note that this differs from the traditional unicast or multicast setting because there are no demands from broadcasters to receivers.
 The reception capacity is rather the total number of messages that can be received in one round, without any assumptions on whether one node ``wants'' to send a message to another node.
+Thus it is a true upper bound on the ``capacity" (usefulness) of the network.